The God Who Won't Change

 Oh I'm such a fool I can't be free...
 No escape from the storm inside of me!

 Anna sees possibilities impossible to her sister, and when she presses too hard into the reality of Elsa's isolation, consequences follow.
 Elsa's powers strike out and hit Anna in the heart, sealing her with a frozen fate if love does not intervene.

 The Cultural Liturgy of "Let it Go"

 Elsa is all of us, really.
 This is the mindset we all live with.
 We breathe “let it go” without even thinking.
 Our cultural liturgy is as follows:

 I am me.
 I am an individual.
 I am unique.
 I can’t be anything else.
 If any part of me conflicts with you, then the problem is with you rather than me.
 If you challenge my beliefs, my behavior, my lifestyle, or whatever, then you are judgmental.
-You are narrow.
-I may even call you a bigot.

 We eventually become isolated - boxed into our group or subculture that echoes and affirms our individuality.
 We live alone on a mountain of our own creating, insulated from other individuals and ideas that might conflict with our reality.
 We may even become difficult to live with, lashing out and demanding safe spaces and trigger warnings.